particle-iot/docs/src/content/reference/device-os/firmware.md

 The health thermometer only has a single characteristic, however if your service has multiple characteristics you can add them all this way.

 You can also create custom services by using a long UUID.
 You define what characteristic data to include for a custom service.
+[UUIDs](/reference/device-os/firmware/#bleuuid) are described below.

-For more information about characteristics, see [the BLE tutorial](/tutorials/device-os/bluetooth-le/#services).
+For more information about characteristics, see [the BLE tutorial](/tutorials/device-os/bluetooth-le/#services) and  [`BleCharacteristicProperty`](/reference/device-os/firmware/#blecharacteristicproperty).

 ### BleCharacteristic